This post may contain affiliate links. Please read my disclosure policy.

-- Peel, quarter, and core apples; slice each quarter crosswise into four pieces about 1/4-inch thick.
-Toss apples, sugar, cinnamon, and salt in large bowl to combine.
+- Peel, quarter, and core apples; slice each quarter crosswise into four pieces about ¼-inch thick.
+Toss the apples with lemon juice in a large bowl.
+Next add the sugar, cinnamon, and salt and toss to combine.

 - Heat butter in large Dutch oven over high heat until melted and the foaming stops.
-Add apples and toss to coat in the butter.
-Reduce heat to medium-high and cook, covered, stirring occasionally, until apples are softened and starting to break down, about 10-15 minutes.
+Add apples and stir to coat in the butter.
+Reduce heat to medium-high, cover and cook, stirring occasionally, until the apples are softened and starting to break down, about 10-15 minutes.

-- Set a large colander over large bowl.
+- Set a large colander over the now empty large bowl.
 Spoon the cooked apples into the colander.
-Shake colander and toss apples to drain off as much juice as possible.
+Shake colander and gently toss the apples to drain off as much juice as possible.